Find Schools

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

-In the United States, there were 38,700 jobs for Geneticist in 2016.
+There were about 38,700 jobs for Geneticist in 2016 (in the United States).
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 3,100 new jobs for Geneticist by 2026.
-Due to new job openings and attrition, there will be an average of 3,700 job openings in this field each year.
+The BLS estimates 3,700 yearly job openings in this field.

 undefined